pathomkorn/openstack/mitaka/exercise/01-hw-requirements.md

 # Hardware Requirements

-You may select single node or multiple node topology for your practice.
+You may select single node or multiple nodes topology for your practice.

 ## Single Node Topology
 ### OpenStack KVM/Docker All-in-One Node